Waqf (Amendment) Act, 2025: Detailed comparison with Muslim majority countries' existing waqf

+Judicial aftermath

 Plethora of appeals filed

 Congress MP Mohammad Jawed and AIMIM chief Asaduddin Owaisi separately challenged the Waqf (Amendment) Act, 2025 in the Supreme Court of India on April 4, 2025.
 The Communist Party of India (CPI) also filed a petition contesting the constitutional validity of the Act.

 Subsequently, multiple other petitions were filed by the All India Muslim Personal Law Board, Jamiat Ulama-e-Hind, DMK, and several other Members of Parliament and religious organizations.
-On April 17, 2025, the Supreme Court clubbed all these petitions under the title “In re: Waqf (Amendment) Act 2025” and directed the Union government to file a consolidated reply within one week.
+On April 17, 2025, the Supreme Court clubbed all these petitions under the title “In re: Waqf (Amendment) Act 2025” and directed the Central government to file a consolidated reply within one week.
 The court also ordered that no waqf property—whether registered, unregistered, or waqf by user—be denotified, altered, or interfered with until the next hearing.

 During the Supreme Court hearing on the Waqf (Amendment) Act, 2025, Solicitor General Tushar Mehta, representing the central government, assured the court that no waqf property would be denotified and no appointments would be made to the Central Waqf Council or State Waqf Boards until 5 May.
 He argued that interim relief should not be granted without hearing the government's position on a law passed by Parliament.
 The court recorded the assurance and granted the government one week to file its response.